 Why Researchers Believe Your PowerPoint Won’t Help People… Here’s Why

-The ones where the PowerPoint slides were mixed up, the presenter stood confronting the screen and read each slide as it was shown and there was no reasonable message.
+In the ones where the PowerPoint slides were mixed up, the presenter stood confronting the screen and read each slide as it was shown and there was no reasonable message.
 In other words, it was just a complete waste of all the time spent.
 These presentations are baffling to watch.

 A Responsibility to Spark With Your Idea & Message

-With this benefit in mind; an obligation to you is make sure that we do not fail to get the credibility, however more critically; a responsibility to guarantee that your message is fascinating to pay attention and listen to.
+With this benefit in mind; an obligation to you is to make sure that we do not fail to get the credibility, however more critically; a responsibility to guarantee that your message is fascinating to pay attention to and listen to.

-Not Reason for Audience to Stay With You
+No Reason for Audience to Stay With You

 Why would you even expect the audience to care enough to sit throughout your presentation?
 You are not giving them any reason or a motive to keep up with your idea & message.

 An initial couple of minutes of a presentation is the most significant since your crowd will be choosing whether your presentation is worthy of focusing on or not.

 Bad Example #1 – Presentation Learn Clifford Stoll